MeepsKitten/Audica-CustomDifficultyNames/README.md

 "customBeginner" : "YOUR NAME HERE"
 </code></pre>

+**Note**: some characters (like quotation marks) require an escape character ('/' in this case) to be able to be added to song.desc.
+If you don't do this your song will not load in game.

+Example:
+<code>"customAdvanced" : "this is how you escape a character /" see, not too hard"</code>

+This would result in a difficulty that displays as <code>this is how you escape a character " see, not too hard</code>

 **Advanced**: You can add [formatting tags](http://digitalnativestudios.com/textmeshpro/docs/rich-text/) to custom names.
-Note that some characters (like quotation marks) require an escape character ('/' in this case) to be present in song.desc
+Any Text Mesh Pro tag should work.

 ### Example of full song.desc
 <pre><code>{